hiteshlala/Pollster/README.md

 1. __/polls__ PUT

- Request Body: { userId:number, pollId:number, choice: number }
+ Request Body: { userId: number, pollId: number, choice: number }

  Increments count for a particular choice of a particular poll in the Poll table.

  Controller: controller.polls.put

+ 1. __/polls/:pollId__ DELETE

+ Request Params: { pollId: number }

+ Deletes entry in Poll table with pollId and deletes all occurrances of pollId in UserPoll table.

+ Controller: controller.polls.delete

  1. __/onePoll/:pollId__ GET